Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Feedback Mechanism

-VIRA incorporates a feedback mechanism that gives users the option to correct the course of conversation.
-When users give a thumbs down for a VIRA's response, or when the intent classifier is not confident, VIRA shows to the user the top-$3$ predicted intents in a menu with additional options for indicating that: (a) none of these intents address the concern, or (b) the input does not express a concern at all.
-This feedback allows VIRA's developers and persons maintaining the Response Database to improve the system over time.
+\systemname incorporates a feedback mechanism that gives users the option to correct the course of conversation.
+When users give a thumbs down for a \systemname's response, or when the intent classifier is not confident, \systemname shows to the user the top-$3$ predicted intents in a menu to select from with additional options for indicating that: (a) none of these intents address the concern, or (b) the input does not express a concern at all.
+This feedback allows \systemname's developers and persons maintaining the Response Database to improve the system over time.
 For example, when (b) is selected, it indicates a false positive for the Dialog-Act Classifier.